 - The classic 4-day Inca Trail is a breathtaking 31.2 miles (50 kilometers) from start to finish.

 - The trek will take you through 8 Inca ruins: Llactapata, Wayllabamba, Warmwanuska, Pacaymayu, Runkurakay, Sayaaqmarca, Phuyupatamarca, Winawayna, and finally Machu Picchu.

 - Book well in advance as there are only 500 permits per day, and tickets sell out fast!

 Want to learn more about trekking to Machu Picchu?
-Browse our Treks to Machu Picchu guide to compare options, get tips about seasonal weather, and so much more.
-If you’re ready to book your trek, contact our team and reserve your spot along the Inca Trail.
+Browse our Machu Picchu hiking guide to compare options, get tips about seasonal weather, and so much more.
+If you’re ready to book your trekking tour, contact our team and reserve your spot along the Inca Trail.

 Britt is a California native who now calls Peru home.
 She is a traveler with a passion for all things outdoors, scuba diving, and capturing memories with her camera.